© Crown copyright 2018

 2. Where are they?

 A growing number of libraries have successful makerspaces.
+A number of which have received funding from the Libraries: Opportunities for Everyone innovation fund.
 They include:

 - Fab Lab Devon (in Exeter library, Devon) - their website includes full details about the machines they have, activities they run and the membership scheme